April 26, 1923–December 7, 1990

 Rodríguez died on Pearl Harbor Day in 1990 and is buried at Fort Sam Houston National Cemetery.

 Two San Antonio-area murals honor Cleto Rodríguez.
-One is located at the San Antonio Central Library, and the other can be viewed at the Cassiano housing projects.
+One is located at the San Antonio Central Library, and the other can be viewed at the Cassiano Homes Public Housing.

 The Voces Oral History Project at The University of Texas at Austin documents the contributions of Latinos and Latinas of the WWII, Korean War, and Vietnam War generations, like Cleto Rodriguez.
 The project was created in 1999 by UT journalism professor Maggie Rivas-Rodriguez.
 Most of the project's interviews are with veterans, but the project directors also aim to document the larger Latino civilian experience, men and women alike.
 The project's website features hundreds of stories and thousands of photos, as well as oral history training videos.

 Barrett, Michael L. "Medal of Honor: Cleto L. Rodriguez."
 Waco Tribune-Herald, September 11, 2011.